 Every which way I turned I was greeted by artworks and treasures from centuries ago that filled me with excitement.
 Call me an antiques anorak, but I can’t help myself, such is my passion.

-The property was once home to two former antique shop owners, Robert (Bob) Cotterell and Pam Elson, a well-known couple in the town.
+The property was once home to two former antique shop owners, Robert (Bob) Cotterell and Pam Elsom, a well-known couple in the town.
 Their beautiful objects, sourced over decades, showcased what can only be described as a love affair with antiques.

 The couple became close friends through their mutual interest.
 They both owned antique shops, Pam in Ashbourne and Bob in Walsall, where he originated from.